 Enterprise Companies: It’s vitally important to seriously consider increasing ad spending if you use Amazon as a sales channel.
 Ignoring Amazon advertising puts you at a direct disadvantage, and as other businesses adapt, you’ll only fall farther behind.

 Growth Stage Businesses: Ask serious questions about Amazon and your strategy.
 We used to view Amazon strictly as a distribution channel.
 Now, to get people seeing our products, we need to spend more money.
 Alternatively, you can choose to forego Amazon entirely and really push towards experiential.
 Both options can be just as viable.

-Lastly, when it comes to fashion startup businesses and looking at Amazon, it’s important to see Amazon at this juncture as potentially a big asset for you.
-This means that you can leverage Amazon, from their distribution platform to their marketing channel, and you can really grow and build a business on Amazon.
-However, there is a huge caveat here, and that is Amazon is known for being able to really go home hard with their private label products.
-So that means, guys, Amazon is mining data.
-They are looking to see what’s trending, what’s working, what are the great price points, and guess what?
-If you grow your fashion startup on Amazon, you are really only allowing yourself to take advantage of one channel.
-So you have to think in terms of multiple prongs and multiple distribution points.
-The one thing that I’ve seen a lot of fashion startup brands suffer from is getting on Amazon and then having their products ripped off, not being able to afford the advertising spend, and all of a sudden, now their businesses are becoming far less profitable, and they have to shut their doors.
+Fashion Startups: It’s important to see Amazon as a potential big asset.
+You’re in a great position to leverage Amazon as a distribution platform and marketing tool to build strong business.
+However, there is a huge caveat: Amazon is known for pushing its private label products hard.
+Amazon is mining data, looking to see what’s trending, what’s working and what the great price points are.
+If you grow your fashion startup on Amazon, you’re really only allowing yourself to take advantage of one channel.
+You have to think in terms of multiple prongs and distribution points.
+We’ve seen a lot of fashion startup brands suffer from getting on Amazon and then having their products ripped off and losing profit until eventually shutting their doors.
+Make sure you’re thinking of this as a distribution channel as well as a new place for your marketing spend.